magewade/bank-clients-streamlit/README.md

 # **Bank Clients Prediction: Predicting Customer Acceptance**

+Course details: [Machine Learning Course on Stepik](https://stepik.org/course/177215/syllabus)

+Project language: Russian

 This project is part of my Machine Learning course.
 In this project, I worked on a classification problem where the goal was to predict whether a bank client would agree to a banking offer based on various features.
-I used linear models, specifically Ridge Regression, to build and evaluate the model.
+I used Logistic Regression to build and evaluate the model.

-Course details: [Machine Learning Course on Stepik](https://stepik.org/course/177215/syllabus)

-Project language: Russian

 ---

-## **Overview**

-This project involves building a predictive model using the bank clients dataset.
-The objective is to predict if a client will accept a banking offer based on a range of features, such as their demographic information, account details, and past behavior.

-The Ridge Regression model was chosen due to its ability to handle multicollinearity, prevent overfitting, and provide regularization, making it ideal for this classification problem.
-Moreover, Ridge Regression is a simple and fast model, which makes it efficient for real-time predictions without requiring significant computational resources.

 ## **Files:**